JoeNyland/acrm/README.md

-alpha-cms
+alpha-crm
 =========

-αCMS: A administration CMS in PHP.
+αCRM: A Customer Relationship Management system in PHP

-This is the [GitHub Pages](https://pages.github.com) site for the [alpha-cms](https://github.com/MasterRoot24/alpha-cms) project.
+This is the [GitHub Pages](https://pages.github.com) site for the [alpha-crm](https://github.com/MasterRoot24/alpha-crm) project.